Skip to main content

 A Commitment to Patients

 The FEHRM is driving federal solutions to support effective health care delivery within the federal space that puts patients in the center.
-Learn more about the benefits of the federal EHR to patients.
+Learn more about the benefits of the Federal EHR to patients.

 Alt text